pop-team/pop-java/docs/applications-development.rst

 As Java allows only single inheritance, a parallel class can only inherit from **one** other parallel class.
 The Java language also imposes that the file including the parallel class has the same name than the parallel class.

-POP-Java imposes another restrictions.
-The parallel class must be declared and implemented in a file with ``.pjava`` extension.
-For example, the parallel class ``MyParallelClass`` declared before, must be in a file ``MyParallelClass.pjava``.

 Parallel classes are very similar to standard Java classes.
 As POP-Java has some different behavior, some restrictions applied to the parallel classes: